4 Protopic Interactions: What To Avoid When You’re Taking Protopic

-Protopic (tacrolimus ointment) can interact with various drugs, supplements, and alcohol, potentially affecting its effectiveness or causing side effects.
+Protopic (tacrolimus ointment) can interact with drugs, supplements, and alcohol, potentially affecting its effectiveness or causing side effects.

 Understanding Protopic Interactions for Safe Usage